-8 [I don't understand this.
+I (I don't understand this.
 The Tabernacle set up by Moses had been gone for over 1000 years when Paul wrote.
-Perhaps 'tabernacle' is a metaphor for 'temple'.]
+Perhaps 'tabernacle' is a metaphor for 'temple'.)

-9 Persecuted Christians in China and elsewhere know all about this, but many in North America have had such an easy time of it that they have 'forgotten' this aspect of the Gospel.
+Persecuted Christians in China and elsewhere know all about this, but many in North America have had such an easy time of it that they have 'forgotten' this aspect of the Gospel.
 But their turn is coming-in Canada, if you speak out against homosexualism you go to jail, for instance.

-15 Through Him therefore, at all times, let us offer up a sacrifice of praise to God1 the fruit of lips that identify with His name.
+To praise God when everything is fine is no "sacrifice", so I suppose that the reference is to doing so when we are with His name.
 16 (But do not forget to do good and to share, for with such sacrifices God is pleased.)